 Any new items may be added by clicking the "Add item" button (pic.8, pos.
 7).
-Before adding an item the program will ask you about an item description.
+Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
-For this example all 4 variables with their corresponding descriptions have been added.
 We've added all 12 items with descriptions from Data 1 to Data 12.

-All other items have same parameters, just entrance position is different.
-In this example this value from the range of 1 to 12.
+All other items have the same parameters, and just the entrance position is different.
+In this example, this value from the range of 1 to 12.